gSchool/DNA-release-3/02-Phase-A/05_digital_services_market.md

 ![Innovation is Communication](__images/51_innovation.jpg)

 The Federal Acquisition Regulation (FAR) authorizes a broad range of communication with potential contractors.
-However, teams often don’t take full advantage of these existing flexibilities, a theme we will continue to see throughout Release 3.
+However, teams often don’t take full advantage of these existing flexibilities, a theme we will continue to see throughout Module 103.
 Perhaps it’s risk-avoidance based fear driving teams to not use these flexibilities, or comfort with known methods, or maybe even unawareness of other effective strategies.
 None of this is surprising.
 It’s often easier to do what has always been done- form habits and become comfortable.
 We’re human.
 It’s okay if you have fallen into this trap.

 Our goals are to help make you more comfortable with other approaches and strategies, and to recognize innovative approaches and strategies are essential for the DoD’s success in a demanding, constantly changing market.
 This is not unique to Government- from the industry perspective, there may be apprehension about engaging in meaningful conversations with Government teams in front of potential competitors, and/or the **false** comfort of “This is the way we have always done it.”